laro/CamelCaseStd/README.md

             }
         }
         ```
-    - Only possible if we can change the `std` base class and add an `operator cilia::String`
+    - Currently only possible if we can change the `std` base class and add an `operator cilia::String`
         ```
         namespace std {
             class string {